JumpTask logo

 For example, using a print-on-demand service for your T-shirts won’t cost you anything.
 These services take care of printing, storing, and delivering merch to your fans.
 All you have to do is automate purchases by having an integration with your e-shop.

-Additionally, you can use YouTube’s Merchandise shelf allowing fans to shop directly from YouTube.
+Thanks to YouTube shopping, you can now let fans shop directly from your channel using the Merchandise shelf.
 You must reside in a supported country to earn revenue from this integration.

 Alternatively, you can include the links to your online store in video descriptions.